deftasparagusanaconda/gapprox/README.md

 ---
 ## ⚙️ how it works

-importing graphapproximator immediately spawns an *Engine* because 99% of the time, thats what youre here for!
+importing graphapproximator automatically spawns an Engine instance, ready to use out of the box
 ![engine.webp](<https://github.com/deftasparagusanaconda/graphapproximator/blob/main/documentation/diagrams/engine.webp> "engine.webp")

 each interface (API/CLI/GUI/webUI) talks to a single *Engine* instance